coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 - How can I improve my usage of version control and automated testing frameworks?
 - What license should I use for my project?
-- What are some interesting ways I could analyze this new dataset that I have?
+- What are some interesting ways I could analyze my dataset?
 - Should I have a data management plan?
 How should it be?
 - I want to teach other members in my research group better software/data management practices.
 How can most efficiently bring them up to speed?

+We will contact the hackathon participants well in advance and ask them to submit project ideas as well as nominate papers for a ReproHack session (more details soon).

 This hackathon will immediately follow after an instructor training workshop at KTH focusing on how to teach CodeRefinery workshops.
 Many participants